nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## Introduction

 Fluffle is a **desktop app for creative writers**, optimized for **use via a Command Line Interface** (CLI).
 It aids users in creating and managing their writings and ideas.
 As a fast-typing writer, this CLI app is highly suitable for you.

+This User Guide aims at providing you with the best way to utilize Fluffle for your own writing experience.

 ## Quick Start

 1. Check that your computer has Java **11** installed.
-1. Get the latest **Fluffle** from [here](https://github.com/AY2021S1-CS2113T-W11-4/tp/releases).
+1. Get the latest **Fluffle** from [here](https ://github.com/AY2021S1-CS2113T-W11-4/tp/releases).
-1.Copy the file to the folder you want to use as the home folder.
+1. Copy the file to the folder you want to use as the home folder.
-1.Type in a command prompt ./duke.jar and press Enter.
+1. Type in a command prompt ./duke.jar and press Enter.
-1.Type the `help` command and press Enter to get started.
+1. Type the `help` command and press Enter to get started.
-1.Some example commands you can try:
+1. Some example commands you can try:
-    1.`list words` : List the vocabulary stored in the word list.
+    1. `list words` : List the vocabulary stored in the word list.
-    1.`filter bunny g/fantasy` : Filters bunny ideas that are of the fantasy genre.
+    1. `filter bunny g/fantasy` : Filters bunny ideas that are of the fantasy genre.
-    1.`exit` : Exits the app.
+    1. `exit` : Exits the app.
-1.Refer to the Features below for details of each command.
+1. Refer to the Features below for details of each command.

 ## Features